 - Staff meetings, continuous quality improvement (CQI) activities with Florence Crittenton, LCCCHD and Montana Infant and Early Childhood Home Visiting Program – Montana Department of Public Health and Human Services.

-- Complete all required FCHS, PAT, and MIECHV-MT DPHHS trainings
+- Complete all required FCHS, PAT, and MIECHV-MT DPHHS, and any requested trainings

 - Conduct initial visit with the clients to begin trust building

 - Conduct individual home visits with clients on a schedule consistent with the PAT model requirements throughout the client’s enrollment in the program.

 - Document services and referral provided at each visit and follow up on referrals

 - Conduct screenings and assessments with clients, using the tools and schedule identified by MT DPHHS and retain screening results in the client’s record.